wogud220/algorithm/README.md

 F[i, j] = the earlist time you can reach citi i after having gone sightseeing at exactly j different cities.

-HINT) Given the semantics of your dp definition, fill the rest!
+HINT) Let the semantics of your dp definition guide you!